 After the peppers are roasted, wrap in foil and let them steam a bit before running under cool water, gently removing the skins with your fingers.
-Carefully slice off the tops and remove the seeds.
-I have also steamed the peppers and left the skins on, with good results.
+Carefully slice off the tops ( see notes- now I prefer to leave the tops on for easier handling) and remove the seeds.

-The avocado cilantro sauce comes together simply and easily in the blender.
+The avocado crema comes together simply and easily in the blender.
 Just puree until smooth and creamy.

-Spoon a little of the avocado cilantro sauce on a plate or bowl, underneath the stuffed peppers.
+Spoon a little of the Avocado Crema on a plate or bowl, underneath the stuffed peppers.

 Finish with a sprig of cilantro.

-Add queso freso crumbles to the top if desired….or leave it off for a completly vegan meal.
+Add queso freso crumbles to the top if desired….or leave it off for a completely vegan meal.

 Or serve the Stuffed Poblanos on a platter with sauce underneath, or drizzled over top.
 Or both!